Huts by the Mekong river in Laos

 German development cooperation with Laos

-The BMZ had planned to phase out its development cooperation with Laos by the end of 2024.
-However, in view of the current crises, which are making it more difficult for the country to graduate from the group of least developed countries (LDCs), Laos was included in the list of partner countries again in 2022.
+Germany and Laos have maintained diplomatic relations for over 60 years.
+There had originally been plans to phase out bilateral cooperation between the two countries by the end of 2024.
+However, in view of the current crises, which are making it more difficult for the country to graduate from the group of least developed countries (LDCs), in 2022 Laos was re-included in the BMZ’s list of partner countries.

-Cooperation focuses on the following core areas:
+Germany’s cooperation with Laos focuses on the following core areas:

-- Sustainable economic development, training and employment | Areas of intervention: technical and vocational education and training, private sector and financial sector development
+Area of intervention: technical and vocational education and training, private sector and

 SDG trends for Laos